 Online Guitar Store Scam Alert

 Be Aware Facebook hosts advertisements for bogus guitar sites.
-Some of those sites include the following URLs.
+Some of those sites include the following URLs (they add new urls almost daily so I’m not going to maintain the list):

 Online Guitar Store Scam Alert… If it’s too good to be true, it’s most likely not true.
 It’s most likely fraud.
 For instance, take this Online Guitar Store Scam Alert….